-Schafbergbahn, the steepest cogwheel railway in Austria takes us to the 1783 m high summit of the Schafberg.
-At the top we were greeted with a fantastic view of the Salzkammergut lakes and mountains.
+Schafbergbahn, the steepest cogwheel railway in Austria, takes us to the 1783 m high summit of the Schafberg.
+At the top, we were greeted with a fantastic view of the Salzkammergut lakes and mountains.

 Bumping and shaking

-Notwithstanding, as the Schafbergbahn slowly climbs and leaves the lovely Wolfgangsee behind and the fabulous views appear, comfort is not the main concern anymore.
-After a 10 minutes’ walk from the railway station up to the peak, the astounding scenery of Salzkammergut unfolds all around you.
-Moreover, at the peak you have literally arrived at the Gates of heaven.
+Notwithstanding, as the Schafbergbahn slowly climbs and leaves the lovely Wolfgangsee behind and the fabulous views appear, comfort is not the primary concern anymore.
+After a 10 minutes walk from the railway station up to the peak, the astounding scenery of Salzkammergut unfolds all around you.
+Moreover, you have arrived at the Gates of Heaven at the mountain peak.

-Click on the images to enlarge >>
+<< Click on the images to enlarge >>

 Gates of heaven

 One of the best viewpoints I know of in Austria is the Schafberg Peak in the Salzkammergut.
 Many places have incredible views around the Alps, but the mixture of lakes, valleys and mountain peaks makes this place all the more spectacular.
 Moreover, the summit offers a 360° panoramic view on a clear day.
 At the peak, the mountain hut aptly named “Himmelspforte”, which in English means “Gates of heaven”.
 Its restaurant offers local cuisine and outdoor seating with great views.
 Why not!
 An Apfelstrudel, with a view of the Alps, is the essence of Austria.